Maui wildfires map: Where are the Hawaii fires?

 Map of Maui wildfires: Where are the Hawaii fires?

-Deadly fires have raged across Pacific state for almost a week, devastating historic towns and forcing thousands of locals and tourists to be evacuated
+Deadly fires have raged across Pacific state since last week, devastating historic towns and forcing thousands of locals and tourists to be evacuated

 Wildfire roars through Hawaii’s historic Lahaina